SimpleDataLabsInc/prophecy-docs/docs/05-low-code-spark/05-gems/02-transform/01-reformat.md

 title: Reformat
 ---

-Edit one or more column names or values, by using expressions and functions.
+Edits one or more column names or values, by using expressions and functions.
 It's useful when we need to extract only the required columns or make changes column-wise.

 ### Parameters